 Literally meaning “joint inflammation,” arthritis can range in severity from mild discomfort to persistent pain with every movement, leaving patients with symptoms including discomfort, swelling, tenderness and joint stiffness.
 And the approach to pain management for arthritis sufferers can vary just as much as its symptoms.
-Here are a few of the most common arthritis management options, presented by the experienced back surgeons at The Spine Institute Center for Spinal Restoration.
+Here are a few of the most common arthritis management options, presented by the experienced spine surgeons Los Angeles patients can turn to at The Spine Institute Center for Spinal Restoration.

 Medications for Arthritis Pain Management

 While medications may not completely relieve pain, the right combination and dosage can significantly reduce discomfort.
 Some common medications used for arthritis pain management* include:

 - Anti-inflammatory drugs (NSAIDs like ibuprofen or naproxen sodium)

 - OTC acetaminophen (for mild and moderate pain)

 - Prilosec, Nexium, Zantac, Pepcid (to protect your stomach while taking NSAIDs)